Nezdice na Šumavě

 Nezdice na Šumavě is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
 It has about 300 inhabitants.

 Nezdice na Šumavě lies approximately 35 km south-east of Klatovy, 67 km south of Plzeň, and 118 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages and hamlets of Ostružno, Pohorsko and Ždánov are administrative parts of Nezdice na Šumavě.
+Nezdice na Šumavě consists of four municipal parts (in brackets population according to the 2021 census):